Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Discussion

 Relational configurations that arise during human-AI interactions are based on a fundamental \emph{asymmetry of consequences}.
-The emerging relational dynamics carry no tangible stakes for the AI system, whereas the outcomes have real-world implications for the human.
-Participants articulated fears of agency loss, overdependence, or erosion of cognitive skills.
-These concerns, explicitly reported by participants, indicate an intuitive recognition of their precarious position in human-AI interactions.
+This asymmetry is mirrored in the chatlog data (\Cref{fig:chatlogs-survey}): Based on participants' brief inputs, AI generates lengthy outputs, which highlights the scale of the AI's contribution to the task at hand.
+Yet, despite this potentially major influence, the emerging relational dynamics carry no tangible stakes for the AI system, whereas the outcomes have real-world implications for the human.
+The concerns about agency loss, overdependence, or erosion of cognitive skills, explicitly reported by participants (\cref{subsec:tool-other}), indicate an intuitive recognition of their precarious position in human-AI interactions.
 In the current implementations of AI systems, the entire responsibility for validation and accountability falls on the individual, who must navigate relational configurations that emerge without their full control.
-This \emph{unilateral responsibility} in an asymmetric relational dynamic contributes significantly to the persistent tension that constitutes the essence of relational dissonance.
+This \emph{unilateral responsibility} in an asymmetric relational dynamic contributes significantly to the persistent tension that constitutes the essence of relational dissonance by making relational instability consequential.
+When knowledge workers bear the sole responsibility for their outcomes, each relational shift becomes something they might need to justify or defend.
+The interaction requires their relational engagement to produce knowledge, but it simultaneously demands vigilance toward the same system they must rely on.
+As our data shows, people often find themselves trying to extract stable results---by defining roles, correcting outputs, demanding transparency--- from a process that is structurally unable to provide that stability.

-Throughout their interactions with AI systems, the participants navigated various relational shifts.
-Although generative unpredictability (the capacity to engage in human-like dialogue, surprise, and provoke) is precisely what sets these systems apart from traditional computers, the same features also create patterns of engagement that go beyond participants’ articulated relational scope.
+Although generative unpredictability (the capacity to engage in human-like dialogue, surprise, and provoke) is precisely what sets these systems apart from traditional computers, the same features also create patterns of engagement that go beyond participants’ articulated relational scope, as the continuous role oscillations in \cref{sec:results-oscillation} demonstrated.
 The constant overflow of affective and relational engagement in human-AI interactions makes relational dissonance inevitable and central to how these interactions unfold.

 Although there is increasing recognition of the need for new relational frameworks \cite{Brailsford2025}, much of the existing HCI research on AI remains concentrated on either the user's cognitive state \cite{Xu2024, Vereschak2024, Raees2025} or the system's performance or features \cite{Tsiakas2024, He2025}.
 Our findings suggest that the most critical interactions occur at the interface between the user and the AI system.
 Thus, we suggest that the primary focus when analyzing human-AI interactions should be on the relational dynamics developing at that interface.
 This shift in analytical focus is critical for studying relational dissonance, which does not reside solely in either the user or the system but rather emerges from the implicit tensions that develop between the two parties during their interaction.